PhaedrusTheGreek/nagioscheckbeat/README.md

 }
 ```

-Secondly, the results of the actual Nagios Checks, as a separate *type*
+Secondly, the results of the actual Nagios Checks, where `type: nagioscheck`

 ```
 {